 - The lake is not suitable for water sports and activities.

 - Shooting, archery, golf or other projectile sports are not allowed.

 - Please listen to any additional advice given by the University staff.

 - Access may be restricted or permission withdrawn at any time.

-- Please be courteous to others and give way to pedestrians
+Cyclists, please be courteous to others and give way to pedestrian.

 Student visitor reception

 We offer a self-guided tour of our beautiful, award-winning Whiteknights campus.
 Find out about academic buildings and facilities, our Student Services and the Students' Union (RUSU), and our University community as you are guided around campus by our audio app to get a taste of what we have to offer.
 You can register to download our tour now and come and visit at a time to suit you.